ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 # Open-CV-Tensorflow-and-Object-Detection-API-installation-with-Nvidia-GPU
 It's an installation instruction for Opencv, Tensorflow & Object Detection API.
 Follow the guideline carefully for smooth installation.
 ## Open CV installation:
-Follow the instruction on this site to install opencv: https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/.
-If you want to follow instruction on this site, then bear with me.
 First check the version of python installed on your system by typing in a terminal:
 ```
 python3 --version
 ```